 The Rinne test involves striking then placing the tuning fork on the bone behind the ear, then next to your ear canal.
 You will tell the doctor when you no longer hear the sound in both places and the length of time is recorded.

-In the Weber test, the tuning fork is struck then placed on the middle of your head.
-You will tell the doctor where the sound is best heard – left ear, right ear or both.
+In the Weber test, the tuning fork is struck then placed in the middle of your head.
+You will tell the doctor where the sound is best heard – left ear, right ear, or both.

 Auditory brainstem response (ABR) test

 The ABR test measures the hearing nerve’s response to sound by indicating how well the inner ear (cochlea) and the brain pathways for hearing are working.
 The test is used with newborns, children, people whose hearing loss is due to brain malfunction or anyone who cannot complete a typical hearing test.
 Auditory evoked potential (AEP) is another name for this test.